dcunited001/dcunited001.github.io/_drafts/matroids.md

     identifying vulnerabilities (godel's incompleteness theorum),
     - especially for languages which mutate their runtime classes/objects and have extensive metaprogramming

+#### Infinite Graphs as Spaces (from 2015?)

+- linear spaces composed together as sub graphs in an infinite graph
+  - can have nested linear spaces?
+    - what did i mean by linear spaces here?
+  - can be self-modifying?
+    - {because of course they can... but actually, this means they must be capable of addressing themselves from within themselves, which is actually a challenge}
+- remap these linear spaces to polar coords? {really? wtf?}
+  - is there something special that happens to higher order structures like graphs expressed as linear spaces when they undergo particular transformations?

+#### Misc Graph Theory

+- there is a core discrete set of solutions that can be algebraically extended to any solution (graph theory problems, particularly bipartite graphs)
+  - emphasis on a strong connection to number theory
+  - {was i thinking about how to enumerate all the basic Discrete Finite Automata's (DFA) into graphs or representations of problems?}
+    - {i'm not sure what i meant by 'core discrete set of solutions' or what those would apply to or how they 'solve' graphs}

 ### FFT & Noise